srijan-paul/srijan-paul.github.io/injuly.in/src/blog/napkin-inference-cost.md

 - [Tokens Per Second](#tokens-per-second)
 - [Dollar cost per user](#dollar-cost-per-user)

+## Methodology

 ## Resources on a single GPU

-For any GPU on the market, you can find on its spec sheet two key metrics:
+For any GPU on the market, you can find on its spec sheet:

-1. **Peak throughput:** Number of floating-point operations executed per second.
-Usually in TeraFLOPs (1 TFLOP/s = \\(10^9\\) ops/sec).
+- **Peak throughput:** Number of floating-point operations executed per second.
+Usually in TeraFLOPs (1 TFLOP/s = \\(10^12\\) ops/sec).
-2. **Memory bandwidth**: Amount of data that can be moved from global memory (VRAM) to registers (SRAM).
-Usually in TB/sec.
+- **Memory bandwidth**: Amount of data that can be moved from global memory (VRAM) to registers (SRAM).Usually in TB/sec.

 We'll assume FP-8 quantization to compute throughput, though it's easy to adjust the math for FP-16 as well.

 ## Cost of a Matrix Multiplication

-If you bothered to click on this article, you know that AI models do *many* matrix multiplications on *massive* matrices.
+If you bothered to click on this article you know that AI models do *many* matrix multiplications on *massive* matrices.
 That we start by finding the cost of a matmul should be no surprise then.

 Assume two matrices: \\(A_{N \times d} \\) and \\(B_{d \times M}\\).
 Let their product be the matrix \\( O_{N \times M} \\).